 Another point to note, water seeps through the perimeter wall very slowly which affects the basement.
 Be on the lookout for this red flag.

-If you don’t pay attention to small details when looking for a house, it will lead to frustrations and cost you money once you move in.
+If you don’t pay attention to small details when looking for a house, it will lead to frustration and cost you money once you move in.
 Houses have different defects in them, but it is up to you to decide what you are willing to fix and what is a deal-breaker.
 Because at the end of the day, you’re parting ways with your money and it needs to make sense to you and your pocket.